 The Attorney General’s Office periodically reviews the laws of other states to determine whether those laws meet the requirements for Washington to recognize a concealed pistol license issued by those states.
 The Attorney General is required by law to publish a list of states that Washington has reciprocity with.
 That list is periodically updated and can be accessed here.

-If you have a question about whether another state will recognize your Washington concealed pistol license, you can check our reciprocity page, and you may want to also contact that state directly.
+If you have a question about whether another state will recognize your Washington concealed pistol license, you can check our reciprocity page, and you may also consider contacting that state directly.
 Information generally on concealed pistols can be found in the list of Frequently Asked Questions.

 Legislation Reforming Firearms Laws